 For this option, it is necessary to simulate a zero gravity or well said a weightless environment.
-Here comes the role of Fritz Haber, an aeronautical engineer, and Heinz Haber, physicist who proposed the idea of a gravity free environment similar to space, simulating this by means of parabolic flight using an aircraft.
+Here comes the role of Fritz Haber, an aeronautical engineer, and Heinz Haber, the physicist who proposed the idea of a gravity-free environment similar to space, simulating this by means of parabolic flight using an aircraft.

-The parabolic flight allows the training of astronauts, and the studies of living organism in weightlessness, such as the experiments with cats’ orientation, and with pigeons in observing how their navigation capabilities are affected.
+Parabolic flight allows for the training of astronauts, and the studies of the living organisms in weightlessness, such as the experiments with cats’ orientation, and with pigeons in observing how their navigation capabilities are affected.

-The training of astronauts helps the experiments, and floating activities inside the aircraft, this change the body behavior, could cause airsickness, dizziness, among others.
-The plane is commonly known as Vomit Comet, thanks to this effects.
-When starting these flights, the NASA in 1959 used a C-131 Samaritan aircraft for carrying out the astronauts training and contributing to Project Mercury.
+The training of astronauts helps the experiments, and floating activities inside the aircraft, this changes the body behavior and could cause airsickness, and dizziness, among others.
+The plane is commonly known as Vomit Comet, thanks to this effect.
+When starting these flights, NASA 1959 used a C-131 Samaritan aircraft for carrying out the astronauts’ training and contributing to Project Mercury.

-Flying in a parabolic flight, the reduced-gravity aircraft, needs to perform a parabolic trajectory relative to center of earth.
+Flying in a parabolic flight, the reduced-gravity aircraft needs to perform a parabolic trajectory relative to the center of the earth.
 When this happens, the things within the aircraft experience a free fall, a sensation similar to orbiting the earth.

-The aircraft is set on 45-degree climb (nose high) on full engine thrust, at this state the bodies within the plane are subjected to 1.8g because of the engine acceleration and the earth gravity. after the lapse of 20 seconds, the engines are set on almost null thrust.
-All forces other than gravity are cancelled out and the plane is in freefall.
+The aircraft is set on a 45-degree climb (nose high) on full engine thrust, at this state the bodies within the plane are subjected to 1.8g because of the engine acceleration and the earth’s gravity. after the lapse of 20 seconds, the engines are set on almost null thrust.
+All forces other than gravity are canceled out and the plane is in freefall.
 Then, the weightlessness begins within the first 25 seconds approximately.
-The plane goes to 45 below horizontal, so the engines are set on power again experience the 1.8g. in this way the parabolic flight are performed.
-Throughout the flight, all personnel are kept continuously informed of the flight status, i.e. indication of how many seconds to the next parabola, number of minutes of rest period, etc.
+The plane goes to 45 below horizontal, so the engines are set on the power again experiencing the 1.8g. in this way, the parabolic flight is performed.
+Throughout the flight, all personnel is kept continuously informed of the flight status, i.e. indication of how many seconds to the next parabola, the number of minutes of the rest period, etc.

-A relevant story, it is that this parabolic flight technique was used while filming the “Apollo 13” Movie, The scenes were shot aboard a KC-135 NASA, simulating the null gravity in the astronauts’ activities in the film.
+A relevant story is that this parabolic flight technique was used while filming the “Apollo 13” Movie, The scenes were shot aboard a KC-135 NASA, simulating the null gravity in the astronauts’ activities in the film.